News

 -

-The European Commission is reiterating its call for organisations across the textiles value chain to submit pledges advancing the EU Textiles Ecosystem, as the platform management team prepares its second Report on Stakeholder Pledges following the successful publication of the first report.
+The European Commission is reiterating its call for organisations across the textiles value chain to submit pledges advancing the EU Textiles Ecosystem.
+With pledges continuing to grow, a second Report on Stakeholder Pledges is currently being prepared.
+To be included, pledges must be published or submitted by 20 February 2026.

 Topics